Unsolved Mysteries

-Although scientists are confident in the general framework of the Big Bang, many mysteries remain unsolved.
-One of these is the nature of the ‘dark energy’ which appears to be driving the universe apart.
+Although scientists are confident in the general picture of the Big Bang, many unsolved mysteries remain.
+One of these is about the nature and strength of the dark energy which appears to be driving the universe apart.
+This is fine tuned for life: if it was just a little more than it is, we would not be here.

 Not only is its nature a mystery: its strength is also a mystery.
 Scientists believe it should be about 10120 times more powerful than it is.
 (Professor Steven Weinberg once called this 'the worst failure of an order-of-magnitude estimate in the history of science.')

 Yet if it was much more powerful than it actually is, we couldn’t be here at all.
 The universe would have expanded too fast for complicated structures like stars, galaxies, and people, to form.
-Another example of cosmic fine tuning.
+This is another example of cosmic fine tuning.

 ‘The fact that we are just on the knife-edge of existence, if the dark energy were very much bigger we wouldn’t be here, that’s the mystery.’